Kid Icarus: Uprising: Music

 The music was composed by a team consisting of Motoi Sakuraba, Yuzo Koshiro, Masafumi Takada, Noriyuki Iwadare, Yasunori Mitsuda, and Takahiro Nishi.
 Nishi served as music director, while orchestration was handled by Mitsuda and his studio assistant Natsumi Kameoka.
 Early in the game's development, Sakurai and Nishi were in discussions about what the style of Uprisings music would be, and which composers to hire for it.
 The composers were those who had contributed most prominently to Super Smash Bros.
 Brawl.
 The music involved both live orchestral music, synthesized tracks, and tracks that combined both musical styles.
 The air battle themes were created to match the dialogue and action on-screen, which was stated early on to be an important goal.
 Another aspect of the music, as noted by Koshiro, was that it should stand out while not interfering with dialogue.
 Sakuraba and Koshiro were brought in fairly early, and thus encountered difficulties with creating their music.
 Sakuraba recalled that he needed to rewrite the opening theme multiple times after his first demo clashed with the footage he saw due to his not knowing much about the game's world.
 Takada came on board when there was an ample amount of footage, but was shocked when he saw gameplay from the game's fifth chapter and tried to create suitable music within Sakurai's guidelines.

 Iwadare was asked to create memorable melodies, but found creating suitable tracks difficult as many of his initial pieces were thrown out.
-For Kameoka, recording the live orchestral segments proved a time-consuming and difficult business: each element of a track was recorded separately, then mixed into a single track, then each orchestral element needed to be adjusted for speed and tone so they lined up correctly.
+For Kameoka, recording the live orchestral segments proved a time-consuming and difficult business: each element of a track was recorded separately, then mixed into a single track, with each orchestral element needing to be adjusted for speed and tone so they lined up correctly.
 According to Mitsuda, the live recording of music spanned seven full sessions, estimated by him as being the largest-scale musical production for a video game to that date.
 He was entirely dedicated to orchestration and recording for four months.
 Mitsuda was tasked with creating the music for the game's 2010 reveal trailer, which he knew was an important task as it would have an international audience.
 He estimated that around 150 people in total worked on the score throughout its creation.